Ubtech Lynx is a novel household robot that's not worth $800

 The cute little Lynx bot actually has lots of talents.
 Most importantly, it has microphones and Amazon's assistant Alexa built-in, so it can respond to a wide variety of voice commands.

-Alexa's the same digital assistant built into the popular smart speaker the Amazon Echo ($99.99 at Amazon.com).
+Alexa's the same digital assistant built into the popular smart speaker the Amazon Echo.
 Thanks to Alexa, Lynx can do almost everything the Echo can do including control your smart home, set a reminder, tell a joke, search the web and much more thanks to Alexa's ever growing list of skills.

 You can also pat Lynx on the head to wake up Alexa, in addition to just saying the wake word "Alexa."
 You can now find Amazon's digital assistant built into a wide variety of gadgets from light switches to smoke detectors to refrigerators.
 Lynx is definitely the most humanoid Alexa gadget.
 I eventually found its design cute, but you might easily be intimidated by its resemblance to the cybermen from "Doctor Who."